valeoai/BEEF/README.md

 # Introduction

-This repository is the code for our article [Driving Behavior Explanation with Multi-level Fusion](https://arxiv.org/abs/2012.04983), accepted at NeurIPS Workshop ML4AD 2020.
+This repository is the code for our article [Driving Behavior Explanation with Multi-level Fusion](https://arxiv.org/abs/2012.04983), accepted at Pattern Recognition 2022 and NeurIPS Workshop ML4AD 2020.
 It was built for `Python 3.7` using `PyTorch 1.3.1` and `bootstrap.pytorch 0.0.13` (see [this repo](https://github.com/Cadene/bootstrap.pytorch)).

 # Training on HDD